The Definitive Guide to IRR: Measuring True Investment Profitability

 For your own finances, IRR is especially helpful when you're comparing strategies that involve different contribution or withdrawal schedules.
 In business and real estate, it's the standard way to compare projects that need different amounts of cash at different times.
 When you care about what your money will actually buy years from now, pair it with inflation-adjusted (real) returns.
 And always keep risk and liquidity in mind—a high IRR doesn't mean much if the ride was wild or you couldn't get your money out when you needed it.

-Using IRR with Real Numbers and Our Tools
+Using IRR with Real Numbers and Our Calculators

-• The Compound Interest Calculator shows how a given growth rate turns into future dollars, including with regular contributions—handy to compare against an IRR you calculated elsewhere.
+• Use the Compound Interest Calculator to see how that growth rate turns into future dollars with regular contributions over time.

-• For decisions that mix borrowing and investing—like "pay down the mortgage or invest?"—our Mortgage Calculator and rent vs. buy analysis help you lay out the cash flows; IRR can then summarize the "return" on the path you pick.
+• For decisions that mix borrowing and investing—like "pay down the mortgage or invest?"—our Mortgage Calculator and rent vs. buy analysis help you lay out your cash baseline.

-• If you're tackling credit card or balance-transfer debt, the 0% APR Payoff Planner models your payoff strategy.
-Paying off high-interest debt often "earns" more than many investments—IRR-style thinking can make that comparison obvious.
+• If you're tackling credit card or balance-transfer debt, our 0% APR Payoff Planner models your payment strategy so you can compare saving on high-interest debt against investing.

 When you pair IRR with a clear view of your actual money in and out—and use tools like these to test different scenarios—you go from "did I do okay?" to a concrete sense of true profitability, whether it's a retirement account, a rental, or a side business.